mgaitan/google-photos-to-youtube/README.md

 Google Photos is expensive and Youtube is free.
 Why not move my videos there (using their bandwidth and resources for more pleasure)?

+## How it works

+It searches videos using the Google photos in your account and display a thumbnail of each one.
+Then you can complete some metadata and upload it to the same or different Youtube account.
+The uploading process is done in chunks, so it doesn't require to download the full video to start uploading it.

 ## Setup